NEW - REVISED 3/11/2014

 A. Review Process.

 - The RSO Director prepares a profile (see Appendix) covering the RSO's mission and history, resources, staff, research and scholarly and creative activities, and administration.
-After review by the Advisory Committee, the materials are forwarded to the jurisdictional Dean(s) or administrative unit director.
+After review by the Advisory Committee, the materials are forwarded to the Administrator directly supervising the RSO.

-- The College Dean(s) or administrative unit director appoints a review committee composed of three faculty members, two administrators and AVP Research.
+- The supervising Administrator appoints a review committee composed of three faculty members, two administrators and the AVP for Research.

-- The review committee examines the materials provided to them about activities and accomplishments of the RSO, including annual reports covering the five-year period under review; interviews with the RSO Director, Advisory Committee members, associated faculty, the appropriate College Dean/s, and other individuals deemed pertinent to the review, including non-SF State faculty and personnel; tours of the RSO's physical facilities; and submits a report of its findings to the College Dean(s) or administrative unit director.
+- The review committee examines the materials provided to them about activities and accomplishments of the RSO, including annual reports covering the five-year period under review; interviews with the RSO Director, Advisory Committee members, associated faculty, the supervising Administrator, and other individuals deemed pertinent to the review, including non-SF State faculty and personnel; tours of the RSO's physical facilities; and submits a report of its findings to the supervising Administrator.

-- The College Dean(s) or administrative unit director meets with the Director to discuss the report.
+- The supervising Administrator meets with the RSO Director to discuss the report.

-- The RSO Director, and the College Dean(s) or administrative unit director meet to discuss the report, the director's response and future plans for the RSO.
+- The RSO Director and the supervising Administrator meet to discuss the report, the RSO Director's response and future plans for the RSO.

-- In consultation with the jurisdictional Dean(s), the Provost considers the comprehensive findings and recommends to the President to continue or disestablish the RSO.
+- The supervising Administrator sends his or her final recommendation to the AVP for Research for review and approval.
+In consultation with the jurisdictional Administrator, the supervising Vice President considers the comprehensive findings and recommends to the President to continue or disestablish the RSO.
 S/he also makes a recommendation for the retention/termination of the RSO Director.

 B. Report of Five-Year Review Committee